Rules of the course

 Learning goals

 To guide you in your self-study before the lecture, we always provide a set of learning goals for the given (weakly) block.
-These learning goals are structured into two parts – knowledge and understading, and problem-solving skills.
+These learning goals are structured into two parts – knowledge and understanding, and problem-solving skills.
 These are formulated in a way that guides you while studying.
 Always start by reading this list and only then proceed to the study material.
 Then come back to the learning goals and check if you can tick them off.

 Online quizzes